 Wrap Up

-Congratulations on completing another tutorial on QuickBooks Online, where you learned to add, edit, delete, and import accounts for your chart of accounts list.
+Congratulations on learning how to set up the chart of accounts in QuickBooks Online.
 The next tutorial in our QuickBooks Online Training Course is on how to set up the products and services list.
 The list of product and service items in QuickBooks Online is extremely important and is central to how QuickBooks simplifies the bookkeeping process.